It's never too early to start thinking about college!

 Choose "Dual Enroll" as your Academic Plan.

-Home education students must also submit a Home School Articulation Agreement, Home Education Verification, and documentation from the school district verifying that you are a registered home education student to the Admissions Office.
+Home education students must also submit a Home School Articulation Agreement, Home School Verification, and documentation from the school district verifying that you are a registered home education student to the Admissions Office.

 Complete Your Dual Enrollment Form